var-mar/circular_knitic/README.md

   title        = {Circular Knitic}, month        = nov, year         = 2014,
-  note         = {If you use this software, please cite it as below.}, publisher    = {Zenodo}, version      = {1.0.0}, doi          = {10.5281/zenodo.6124168},
+  note         = {If you use this repository project, please cite it as below.}, publisher    = {Zenodo}, version      = {1.0.0}, doi          = {10.5281/zenodo.6124168},